jfayre/Talking-Flight-Monitor-Legacy/README.md

 ### Known limitations
 * The city given does not take into account the heading of your aircraft.
 So, the nearest city may be behind you.
 * Offline access is not implemented yet.
-It will be added in the future.
+It may be added in the future.

 ## Used packages and Copyright